 Vaginal yeast infection is classified under vaginitis, which is a blanket term for diseases that cause inflammation and infection in the vagina.
-It affects up to 75 percent of adult women1 and occurs when the yeast living in the vagina suddenly outnumbers the good bacteria that keep it in check.2
+It affects up to 75 percent of adult women1 and occurs when the yeast living in the vagina suddenly outnumber the good bacteria that keep it in check.2

 The symptoms of vaginal yeast infection may be confused with other vaginitis due to similarities such as pain during urination and vaginal discharge.
 To determine the cause of the infection, a sample of the vaginal discharge is usually examined under various tests to rule out which microorganisms are responsible.

 Treatment for yeast infection usually requires antifungal creams and vaginal suppositories.
 However, home remedies are effective as well.
-Rubbing apple cider vinegar on the vaginal rashes, and consuming probiotic-rich foods may help provide relief.
+Rubbing apple cider vinegar on the vaginal rashes and consuming probiotic-rich foods may help provide relief.

 A Vaginal Yeast Infection May Be Something Else Entirely